Steven May: AFL career

 May won his first AFL premiership with Melbourne in the 2021 AFL Grand Final, after Melbourne defeated the Western Bulldogs, despite having playing a serious hamstring injury.

 In June 2022, May was suspended for one match following a public altercation with teammate Jake Melksham and also drinking alcohol while under the concussion protocols.
 Sources at Melbourne commented that the drunken scuffle was the result of Melksham's comments on May's drinking habit.

+May announced his retirement from the AFL on March 1, 2026 a few days prior to the commencement of the 2026 AFL season.